Carl Wilhelm Drescher: Career

 From 1869 to 1872 he did military service; afterwards he returned to the Strauss orchestra.
-Later he was a first violinist in the salon orchestra (Salonkapelle) of Carl Margold, which played classical music and dance music.
+Later he was a first violinist in the salon orchestra of Carl Margold, which played classical music and dance music.
 Drescher was in the orchestra of the Ringtheater at its opening in 1874.

-From September 1874 he led his own salon orchestra, "Capelle Amusement", which followed the tradition of the Strauss orchestra.
+From September 1874, he led his own salon orchestra, Capelle Amusement, which followed the tradition of the Strauss orchestra.
 It became very popular, playing in many venues in Vienna, and also playing in Baden-Baden, Berlin and London.
 In 1900 Drescher was awarded the Salvatormedaille.

 He retired in 1920, but made a last appearance in 1925 as conductor at the celebration of 40 years since the composition of the "Fiakerlied", a popular Viennese song.
 Drescher died in 1925, and was buried at the Vienna Central Cemetery.

-Compositions

 Drescher wrote Viennese songs, marches and polkas.